-Welcome to the Cairn Curren Fishing Guide.
+Welcome to the Cairn Curran Fishing Guide.
 Cairn Curran is a large water catchment 150 kilometres or 1 hour and 45 minutes drive from Melbourne towards the rural township of Newstead.
 Cairn Curran was built in the 1950s to provide irrigation and domestic water supply into surrounding areas.
 It also acts as a spillway to the Loddon river which is directly connected.

 Things to do at Cairn Curran Reservoir

 Cairn Curran is surrounded by historic gold mining towns Maldon, Castlemaine and Maryborough.
 The area has done its best to attract families with lakeside caravans and cottages available to stay in.
 There are 2 caravan parks on either side.
 It’s also a good location for camping and has onsite toilet facilities, picnic tables and free electric BBQs.
 However, watersport is a thing to do at Cairn Curran.
 This would including, fishing, boating, jet skiing, canoeing, water skiing and swimming.
 The local sailing club holds events here annually and its also a popular location for Duck hunting which is permitted.

 Fishing the Cairn Curran Reservoir